VileDeg/imp-project/README.md

 3. Game is lost when snake collides with itself.
 4. Text displayed on program start and game loss.

+## Demonstration video
+Video link with demonstration of the project implementation can be found on YouTube by the following link: https://youtu.be/s9qUFnR8hgo

 ## Auto-evaluation
 **14 b.**

 ![image info](img/fitkit3.jpg)